zuwiizu/owl/README.md

 	🦉 OWL: Towards General Multi-Agent Assistant for Real-World Task Automation
 </h1>

-🦉 OWL is a cutting-edge framework for multi-agent collaboration that pushes the boundaries of task automation.
-Built on top of the [Camel-AI Framework](https://github.com/camel-ai/camel).
+🦉 OWL is a cutting-edge framework for multi-agent collaboration that pushes the boundaries of task automation, built on top of the [Camel-AI Framework](https://github.com/camel-ai/camel).
 OWL ranks #1 among open-source frameworks on GAIA benchmark.

 Our vision is to revolutionize how AI agents collaborate to solve real-world tasks.
 By leveraging role-playing mechanisms and dynamic agent interactions, OWL enables more natural, efficient, and robust task automation across diverse domains.

 <!-- # Key Features -->

+# 🔥 News

-# Quick Start
+# 🛠️ Installation

-1. **Clone the Github repository:**
+## **Clone the Github repository:**

 ```bash
 $ git clone xxx
 ```

-2. **Set up Python Environment:**
+## **Set up Environment:**

 ```bash
 $ conda create -n owl python=3.11
 $ conda activate owl
 ```

-3. **Install Dependencies:**
+## **Install Dependencies:**

 ```bash
 $ pip install -r requirements.txt
 ```

-4. **Set API Keys:** We use `dotenv` to manage API keys.
+##  **Set API Keys:**

+We use `dotenv` to manage API keys.
 Please copy and check the `.env.example` file to `.env` and fill in the necessary API keys.

-5. **Run the Demo Code:**
+# 🚀 Quick Start

+Run the following minimal example:

 ```bash
 $ python run.py
 ```

+# 🧪 Experiments

 Additionally, We have provided a script to reproduce the results on GAIA.
 You can check the `run_gaia_roleplaying.py` file and run the following command:

 ```bash
 $ python run_gaia_roleplaying.py
 ```

-# Community
+# ⏱️ Future Plans

-[Camel Link]

-[This project]
+- [ ] Write a technical blog post detailing our exploration and insights in multi-agent collaboration in real-world tasks.
+- [ ] Enhance the toolkit ecosystem with more specialized tools for domain-specific tasks.
+- [ ] Develop more sophisticated agent interaction patterns and communication protocols

 # Architecture

 # Cite